Keevers History, Family Crest & Coats of Arms

 Contemporary Notables of the name Keevers (post 1700) +

-- John P. Keevers, American Democrat politician, Delegate to Democratic National Convention from Illinois, 1912
+- John P. Keevers, American Democratic Party politician, Delegate to Democratic National Convention from Illinois, 1912

-- Bernard V. Keevers, American Democrat politician, Member of Connecticut State House of Representatives from Windsor Locks; elected 1926; postmaster at Windsor Locks, Connecticut, 1933-38 (acting, 1933-34)
+- Bernard V. Keevers, American Democratic Party politician, Member of Connecticut State House of Representatives from Windsor Locks; elected 1926; postmaster at Windsor Locks, Connecticut, 1933-38 (acting, 1933-34)

 - Sam Keevers, Australian ARIA Award nominated jazz pianist